ibm-cloud-docs/Registry/registry_overview.md

   Every {{site.data.keyword.registrylong_notm}} service plan comes with a certain amount of storage that you can use to store your Docker images in the namespaces of your {{site.data.keyword.cloud_notm}} account.
 If you are on the standard plan, you are charged by GB-Months of usage.
 The first 0.5 GB-Months are free.
 If you are on the free plan, you can store your images in {{site.data.keyword.registrylong_notm}} for free until you reach the quota limits for the free plan.
 A GB-Month is an average of 1 GB of storage for a month (730 hours).

+  You have separate quotas and bill calculations for each region that you have an account in.
+  {: note}

   Example for the standard plan:

   > You use 5 GB for exactly half the month and then you push several images to your namespace and use 10 GB for the rest of the month.
 Your monthly usage is calculated as follows: